 She is the author of six non-fiction books – The Paper Bridge: A Return to Budapest (1981 and 2009), Deadly Carousel: A Singer’s Story of the Second World War (1990, 2006 and 2021), Dreams and Doorways: Turning Points in the Early Lives of Famous People (1993 and 2014), Long Lost: The Story of the Newspaper Column That Started the Reunion Industry (2010), Raven: My Year of Dating Dangerously (2014 and 2020) and Children Against Hitler: The Young Resistance Heroes of the Second World War (2020).

 Monica lives in London and has two children and four grandchildren.
-She is a member of the Biographers’ Club, the Free Speech Union and the Social Democratic Party, and a supporter of the Victims of Communism Memorial Foundation, and History Reclaimed.
+She is a member of the Free Speech Union, and a supporter of both History Reclaimed and the Victims of Communism Memorial Foundation, as well as a signatory to the British Friends of Israel’s October Declaration.